How to Run an Effective Content Audit

 A content audit is the process of organizing and reviewing all of your website’s content to understand its organic performance.
-Essentially, it’s a snapshot of your content’s performance over time, offering insights on what content is performing well, where there are opportunities to improve content with rewrites or by merging with other relevant articles, and what you can phase out or redirect entirely .
+Essentially, it’s a snapshot of your content’s performance over time, offering insights on what content is performing well, where there are opportunities to improve content with rewrites or by merging with other relevant articles, and what you can phase out or .

 Why is a content audit important?